Lehrter-Lab/CGEM/TryCOSINE.md

 All steps are recorded in [this YouTube video](https://youtu.be/4LH2LzVSkD0).

-Instructions to go with the video:
+These text instructions follow what is shown in the video:
 - go to the scratch directory
 - copy my tarball, untar, cd into directory
 - look at input files